Commercial Solar Power: At What Point Is It Worth It?

 How Many Panels Will You Need?

 Your solar panel needs will vary greatly from other businesses.
+There are a few ways to calculate the number of solar panels you will need.
 You may need to maximize space with fewer high-efficiency panels, or you may have all the space in the world and want to opt for less expensive options.
 Usually, businesses purchase only the panels they need to offset their energy costs—to determine this magic number, you should reach out to a local solar installer and get a proposal.

 Can You Use Them in Industrial and Commercial Applications?